 Working time rules are useful for keeping track of when and how much your employees work.
 This can help you keep compliant with the local labour regulations.
 You can set up and edit these rules by going to Settings > Schedule > Working time rules

 What is a Working time rule and how does it work?

-This way you can monitor if your schedule fits within the guidelines you set up.
-A working time rule cannot block you from creating or assigning a Shift, even if it breaks its guidelines.
+This way you can monitor if your schedule fits within the guidelines you have set up.
+A working time rule cannot block you from creating or assigning a shift, even if it breaks its guidelines.

-If you are looking for a way to enforce limitations or contractual obligations in your schedule, you should also consider the Contract rules feature.
-You can find out more about Contract rules in this article.
+💡 If you are looking for a way to enforce limitations or contractual obligations in your schedule, you should consider the Contract rules feature instead.

 How to choose the right working time rule?

-When choosing a working time rule to fit your scheduling needs, you should first narrow it down to what the rule needs to monitor.
+When choosing a working time rule to fit your scheduling needs, you should first narrow down what the rule needs to monitor.
 Currently you can choose between the following rule structures that are based on tracking working hours:

-- tracking working days (days with at least one shift) as:
+tracking working days (days with at least one shift) such as:

-- Repeating Shift type series in a period of time
+Repeating a shift type in a period of time

-- tracking time off (time in between scheduled shifts) as:
+tracking time off (between scheduled shifts) such as:

-Both the category for monitoring working hours and the one for tracking working days in your schedule take into account the information about the Shifts in the Schedule, like their duration or Shift type.
+Both the category for monitoring working hours and the one for tracking working days in your schedule take into account the information about the shifts in the schedule, such as the duration or shift type.

-In a similar way, the rules for tracking time off gather information about the Shifts in your schedule focusing on the time difference between the end time of one Shift and the start time of the next one.
+Similarly, the rules for tracking time off gather information about the shifts in your schedule focusing on the time difference between the end time of one shift and the start time of the next one.

-Once you've decided which working time rule you need, you're ready to start setting it up.
+Once you have decided which working time rule you need, you are ready to start creating it.

 How to set up a Working time rule?